 Titles of Publications

 - Titles of books, periodicals, (including online magazines), movies, television series, plays, works of art, musical compositions, collections of poetry, and long poems published separately.

 - Titles of lectures, speeches, episodes of television and radio series, songs, poems, articles from newspapers and periodicals, chapters, short stories, essays, and individual parts of books are set in roman type and within quotation marks.

 - Underlining is not appropriate in printed material.

 - Do not hyphenate email; lowercase it except at the start of a sentence or as a title.
 (Note: This is one of a very few places where we do not follow the Chicago Manual of Style.)

-- http:// is not needed at the start of a Web address unless there is confusion about whether it is a Web address.
+- http:// and www. are not needed at the start of a web address unless there is confusion about whether it is a web address.

 - Italicize titles of online publications.

 - The College’s domain name is lakeforest.edu.
 Do not use lfc.edu